 Pick an objective

+The first step is picking an objective for your campaign.
 TikTok ad objectives fall into three categories, each with its own properties to help you reach your marketing goal:

 - Reach: Display your ad to as many people as possible